FREQUENTLY ASKED QUESTIONS ABOUT FAGRADALSFJALL HIKE

 When is better to book the tour?

 We recommend booking this tour at the beginning of your trip.
-This is because if we need to change or reschedule due to the weather, you will have more options.
-If you book a day before leaving Iceland or the day you leave the country, and we need to reschedule, you will not have this possibility.
+This is because if we need to change or reschedule due to the weather, you will have more options to change the tour to another day during your stay in the country.
+This is just a recommendation, not a rule to follow.

 Which departure is better?